 It means we don’t make it to all of the highlights and sometimes we hardly make it to even a few.
 Instead, I can be found painting on a hillside.

-The painting sketches are quick way to deepen my understanding of the light, the land and a place.
+The painting sketches are a quick way to deepen my understanding of the light, the land and a place.

 (Valley in Galluzzo southern part of Florence Italy – acrylic plein air painting sketch.
 Art Prints available HERE)

-It means there is time to be given not only a lemon but a cedro which is not a lemon and about the size of a grapefruit.
+It means there is time to be given not only to a lemon but a cedro which is not a lemon and about the size of a grapefruit.

 There is time to find a recipe by Elizabeth in Rome on how to make a salad using the sweet pulp of this fruit while the rind and dry center are composted.